Amman: Late Ottoman period

 The city's demographics changed dramatically after the Ottoman government's decision to construct the Hejaz Railway, which linked Damascus and Medina, and facilitated the annual Hajj pilgrimage and trade.
 Operational in central Transjordan since 1903, the Hejaz Railway helped to transform Amman from a small village into a major commercial hub in the region.
-Circassian entrepreneurship, facilitated by the railway, helped to attract investment from merchants from Damascus, Nablus, and Jerusalem, many of whom moved to Amman in the 1900s and 1910s.
-Some of the Arab families who arrived from surrounding regions during this period include Hudhud, Malas, Idlibi, Bdeir, Haddad, and Kawar.
-Although they settled after the local Circassian population and Bedouins of Jordan, they earned the nickname 'Founding Families of Amman' for establishing key institutions such as pharmacies and construction firms, and for bringing goods and expertise from their more developed cities of origion.
+Circassian entrepreneurship, facilitated by the railway, helped to attract investment from Arab merchants from Damascus, Nablus, and Jerusalem, many of whom moved with their families to Amman in the 1900s and 1910s.
 Amman's first municipal council was established in 1909, and Circassian Ismael Babouk was elected as its mayor.